Search the Health Library

 JHHSC/JHH is offering this special educational opportunity to full-time employees aspiring to become Registered Nurses.
-Project LINC II is designed for employees who want to pursue a professional healthcare career but are unable to do so due to financial and/or educational constraints.
+Project LINC is designed for employees who want to pursue a professional healthcare career but are unable to do so due to financial and/or educational constraints.
 This program enables participants to attend school full-time and work part-time while maintaining full salary benefits.
+All programs adhere to the REACH Philosophy with preference given to non-exempt employees.

 Applications are reviewed on a case-by-case basis.
-While you can apply to the program while pursuing your pre-requisites, selection into the LINC program is like any other admission process—individual acceptance is dependent upon the strength and competitiveness of the applicant pool and the number of available seats.
+Selection into the LINC program is like any other admission process—individual acceptance is dependent upon the strength and competitiveness of the applicant pool and the number of available seats.

-This program has been designed to support individuals seeking a two-year nursing degree.
-In order to remain competitive with the applicant pool, applicants should have two years of study to complete.
+This program has been designed to support individuals seeking to become bedside nurses.
+In order to remain competitive with the applicant pool, applicants should have no more than two years left of study to complete their program.

 In addition, employees must meet the following eligibility requirements:

-- Be employed full time (1.0 FTE/ 40 hrs per week) by JHH or JHHS for at least one year
+- Be employed full time (1.0 FTE/ 40hrs. per week) by JHH or JHHS Corporation for at least one (1) year

-- Must not have received a score of “1” (does not meet expectations) for any area on your annual performance review
+- Have achieved an overall rating of 'proficient' on your most recent annual appraisal.
+You also must not have received a score of "1" (does not meet expectations) for any area on your annual appraisal.

-- Cannot have received written discipline for attendance management or job performance
+- Cannot be in written discipline for attendance management or job performance.

 - An overall minimum GPA of 3.0 is required (a copy of current transcript is required)